Chair Model

-"Chair Model" is the fourteenth episode of the fourth season of the American comedy television series The Office, and the show's sixty-seventh episode overall.
+"Chair Model" is the fourteenth episode of the fourth season of the American comedy television series The Office and the show's sixty-seventh episode overall.
 Written by B. J. Novak, and directed by Jeffrey Blitz, the episode first aired in the United States on April 17, 2008 on NBC.
 The episode guest-stars Brooke Dillman and Robert R. Shafer as Bob Vance.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In the episode, Michael Scott (Steve Carell) finds himself lonely and wanting a relationship after breaking up with Jan Levinson (Melora Hardin).
 While looking through an office-supplies catalog, he falls in love with a chair model.
 Meanwhile, Kevin Malone (Brian Baumgartner) and Andy Bernard (Ed Helms) fight to reclaim lost parking spaces, and Jim Halpert (John Krasinski) tells Pam Beesly (Jenna Fischer) that he is going to propose.

 The final scene was originally going to be a parody of "Candle in the Wind" by Elton John, but John refused permission.
 The scene was then re-written to feature a parody of the song "American Pie" by Don McLean.
-"Chair Model" received mostly positive reviews from critics, although some fans were alienated due to the dark nature of the storyline.
+"Chair Model" received mostly positive reviews from critics, although some fans were alienated by the dark nature of the storyline.
 The episode received 5.8 Nielsen rating and was watched by 9.86 million viewers.